MusicDataset/md_homepage/content/musics/d/DuetinEMinorBWV802(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Duet in E Minor BWV 802 (1)
+title: Duet in E Minor BWV 802 (1)
 description: This is the description for Duet in E Minor BWV 802 by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]